-A specific Risk Committee is set up as corporate body with the task of continuously supervising the effective functioning of the Model and respect of the applicable legislation.
-The Risk Committee shall not be responsible for the management of risks that do not form part of the Compliance Risk Universe in Annex 2 hereto.
+The Audit Committee will continuously supervise the effective functioning of the Model and respect of the applicable legislation.
+The Audit Committee shall not be responsible for the management of risks that do not form part of the Compliance Risk Universe in Annex 2 hereto.

-The primary task of the Risk Committee is to monitor developments in legislation necessitating changes to the Model and Compliance Manual.
-It shall propose to the Audit Committee amendments and/or changes when update of the Model is required.
+The Audit Committee monitors developments in legislation necessitating changes to the Model and Compliance Manual.
+If required, the Audit Committee will amend and update the Model, subject approval of the Board.

-In addition the Risk Committee shall set up a compliance training program (see chapter 3 below) and, if and when necessary, investigate complaints, take measures to mitigate damages (see 2.7.2 below) and decide on sanctions and disciplinary sanctions as set out in 2.8 below.
+The Audit Committee shall set up a compliance training program (see chapter 3 below) and, if and when necessary, investigate complaints, take measures to mitigate damages (see 2.7.2 below) and decide on sanctions and disciplinary sanctions as set out in 2.8 below.

-The EXMAR Risk Committee performs these tasks for all entities within the EXMAR group.
+The Audit Committee performs these tasks for all entities within the EXMAR group.